Afterpay's meteoric rise as a lending pioneer - NewsBreak

 February 2021: Stock hits lifetime high of A$160.05.

-April 2021: Afterpay says exploring a U.S. listing after North America became its biggest market.
+April 2021: Afterpay says exploring here a U.S. listing after North America became its biggest market.

-July 2021: Shares tumble after a report that Apple (AAPL.O) was working on a service to let shoppers pay for purchases in instalments.
+July 2021: Shares tumble after a report here that Apple was working on a service to let shoppers pay for purchases in instalments.

-August 2021: Block Inc (SQ.N), then called Square Inc, announces deal, valued then at $29 billion, to buy Afterpay.
+August 2021: Block Inc, then called Square Inc, announces deal here, valued then at $29 billion, to buy Afterpay.

-January 2022: Deal becomes unconditional after all approvals obtained.
-Shares delisted from S&P/ASX 200 and replaced by Block's Australia-listed stock .
+January 2022: Deal becomes unconditional here after all approvals obtained.
+Shares delisted from S&P/ASX 200 and replaced by Block's Australia-listed stock.

 ($1 = 1.3895 Australian dollars)